Skip to main content

 Shorelines in Prince Edward Island are always changing.
 Natural changes can be caused by flooding, waves, storms, and sea level rise.
 Other changes happen because of human activity like the construction of retaining walls and other types of shoreline hardening.
 Both natural and human changes to the shoreline can impact natural habitats and affect people, property, infrastructure and the economy.

-Learn about the plans Share your input
+Share your input

 Co-funders